 - 1. Ordinary batteries default use.
 When an external 3V DC power supplies is connected, the internal batteries will be disconnected. - 2.
 Rechargeable batteries on request.
 A 2.9V to 3.2V external power supply charges the batteries.
-A jumper on the printed circuit performs the interchange.
+A jumper on the PSU board (1945) E2 (1-2) on the printed circuit performs the interchange.

-Warning: Ensure to connect the external power supply with the correct polarity, as indicated on the instrument battery compartment.
+Warning: Be sure to connect the external power supply with the correct polarity, as indicated on the instrument battery compartment.